TriDvaRas/Civilizator/README.md

     - A: No.
 - **Q: My question is not in FAQ**
     - A: Try asking in [bot's discord server](https://discord.gg/nFMFs2e)
+- **Q: Is there Civilization VI support?**
+    - A: Yes.
+- **Q: Will covs from future game updates be added to the pool?**
+    - A: I'll try to add new civs but I'm not tracking game updates so if I missed an update pls DM the bot about it and I'll fix that.
 ---